-The Appalachian coal mining industry has been the foundation of industrial development across the region for over a century.
-However, the industry is facing tough new federal and state environmental permitting and compliance policies that impose significant risks and expenses to mining operations.
-Operators often seek our assistance in order to respond to the following regulatory challenges:
+The Appalachian coal mining industry has been the foundation of industrial development across the region for more than a century.
+However, federal and state environmental permitting and compliance policies impose significant risks and expenses to mining operations.
+Operators often seek our assistance to respond to regulatory challenges such as:

 - Citizen Suits

 - MSHA citations

 - Beneficial use of coal combustion residuals

 The emerging renewable energy industry presents new growth opportunities while requiring environmental expertise common to Babst Calland’s established environmental practice group.
 We advise clients on environmental permitting strategies and site development considerations prior to and during construction, as well as counsel clients on maintaining regulatory compliance during operation of facilities.
 A representative list of our services applicable to the industry includes:

 - Environmental due diligence on behalf of prospective aggregators, buyers, sellers, trade partners, equity investors and financing sources;

 - Draft and negotiate environmental contractual provisions for financings, acquisitions and divestitures;